hmrc/email-verification/README.md

 {
   "credId":"0000000026936462",
   "continueUrl":"/student-tax-checker/verify-email/journey-completed",
-  "origin":"stc",
-  "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional; will be displayed in the GOV.UK heading of the page "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
+  "origin":"stc", // Will be displayed in email as signature if labels.en.userFacingServiceName is missing "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional, deprecated, use "labels" instead.
+Displayed in email as sub-title if "labels" is missing
+  "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
+  "labels": {
+    "cy": {
+      "pageTitle": "Gwiriwr Treth Myfyrwyr", // Optional, will be displayed in email as sub-title "userFacingServiceName": "Gwasanaeth Gwiriwr Trethi Myfyrwyr" // Optional, will be displayed in the email as signature },
+    "en": {
+      "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub-title if labels.cy.pageTitle is missing
+      "userFacingServiceName": "Student Tax Checker Service" // Optional, will be displayed in the email as signature if labels.cy.userFacingServiceName is missing
+    }
+  }, // Optional
   "lang":"en" // Optional; en or cy; defaults to "en" }
 ```

 ### <a id="you-provide-email">Example Request</a> - you provide the email address

 In this example, ```email-verification``` will use the provided email as a starting point.
-If the user decides to click a link on the passcode entry screen to change the entered email address, then this service will reidrect the user back to the originating service's ```email.enterUrl``` page.
+If the user decides to click a link on the passcode entry screen to change the entered email address, then this service will redirect the user back to the originating service's ```email.enterUrl``` page.

-If the user repeats this flow more than 5 times, the user - by credId - is locked out for 24 hours by their account.
+If the user repeats this flow more than 5 times, the user - by credId - is locked out of email-veriication for 24 hours.
 If they retry email verification within this period, this service will return a 401/Unauthorized in the POST, and a ```locked=true``` in the GET response payload with a list of the email addresses they have tried.

 Replace example values with the appropriate values for your service to recommence the email verification journey.